ahmetcihat2773/convolution/README.md

 # convolution
-Using convolution for Imageprocessing such as filtering, edge detection.
+Using convolution for Image-Processing such as Filtering, Edge Detection.
 Convolutionional Neural Networks